 Disable Windows Defender using Group Policy

 Step 1: Type Gpedit.msc in Start menu or taskbar search box and then press Enter key to open Local Group Policy Editor.
-If you see the User Account Control prompt, please click Yes button to continue.
+If you see the User Account Control prompt, please click the Yes button to continue.

 Step 2: In the Group Policy Editor, navigate to: